Firm

 I-9 Compliance – Audits and Due Diligence

-Not complying with federal I-9 regulations can have serious consequences for employers, even if all employees of a company are U.S. citizens.
-We counsel employers on the complexities and requirements of I-9 compliance programs.
-This includes developing representative audit programs and protocols necessary to alleviate discrimination claims and issues.
-We also provide advice and counsel to companies that receive federal investigative notices relating to I-9 compliance, and social security no-match letters.
+Our service includes developing representative audit programs and protocols necessary to alleviate the risk of discrimination claims and issues, while maintaining proper I-9 compliance.
+We also provide advice and counsel to companies that receive federal investigative notices relating to I-9 compliance.

 Family-Based Immigration